main banner

 Major, Air Corps

-The USAAF report also contains a statement from the Irish Air Corps officer commanding, Col. W P Delemere in which he states the conditions and causes similar to Major Johnson's report above..
+The USAAF report also contains a statement from the Irish Air Corps officer commanding, Col. W P Delemere in which he states the conditions and causes similar to Major Johnson's report above.

 The aircraft was arriving from the USAAF airbase at Burtonwood, near Warrington in Cheshire.
 Irish Newspapers reported the aircraft carried members of the Irish Air Corps who were returning from a meeting in the UK however the USAAF crash report makes no mention of anyone other than US personnel on board.
 The USAAF crash report and the testimony therein from the Pilot Major Frederick B Johnson point out that he had flown into Baldonnel Aerodrome the previous week.
 It appears that at this time there was of talks taking place between the Irish Authorities and those of the US Government, perhaps about purchase of surplus weaponry.

 The aircraft itself was a Boeing B-17G Flying Fortress, serial number 44-6883.
 This aircraft had flown in combat with the 535th Bomb Squadron, 381st Bomb Group from Ridgewell, Essex.
 On a mission on the 2nd March 1945 to Chemitz in Germany, a pilot of the 381st Bomb Group, Lt Charles Carpenter was forced to turn back with technical problems and upon landing was assigned a spare aircraft, 44-6883.
 He took off quickly again to try catch up with the remainder of the group but instead accidentally found himself among a group of RAF Lancaster's on a late war day light mission to Cologne.
-Online records make it unclear as to whether it was before this event or because of this event that the aircraft received in painted nose-art of 'RAFAAF', the symbolize the Royal Air Force - Army Air Forces.
+Online records make it unclear as to whether it was before this event or because of this event that the aircraft received in painted nose-art of 'RAFAAF', to symbolize the Royal Air Force - Army Air Forces.
 The 535th diary indicates that the aircraft had two engines shot out on March 24th but was brought back home safely on that occasion.
 The following month on April 11th the aircraft suffered the complete loss of its right hand stabilizer and elevator following a mid air collision with another B-17 while turning after bombing Germany.
 The pilots of the aircraft were lucky enough to be able to recover the aircraft from a diving spin and were able to return to base.
 Despite this damage, a new stabiliser was fitted and the aircraft returned to flying.
-At some point it was delivered to the USAAF base at Burtonwood and had its armament removed and used as something of a transport. it was during this period that the incident occurred in Dublin and the aircraft finished out its days as a wreck at Baldonnel, slowly being scrapped.
+At some point it was delivered to the USAAF base at Burtonwood and had its armament removed and used as something of a transport.
+It was during this period that the incident occurred in Dublin and the aircraft finished out its days as a wreck at Baldonnel, slowly being scrapped.
 The Irish Army archives report on this aircraft consists mainly of discussions between the Irish and American authorities regarding the disposal and use of components from the aircraft.
 The propellers were provided to Aer Lingus and Irish Army radio van ZC778 was equipped with devices taken from the stricken bomber.
 The accident report records that the aircraft was assigned to the Headquarters and Headquarters Squadron of BADA, the acronym for Base Air Depot Area.

 The photo below appeared on an Irish newspaper that week, although the paper has not yet been identified.